 Toronto, Ontario, Canada

 Barcelona, Catalonia, Spain

-Alternative Academia is an international network of intellectuals, academics, independent scholars and practitioners committed to creating spaces, both within and beyond traditional academe, for creative, trans-disciplinary and critical thinking on current debates and key themes.
-We offer annual and biannual symposiums at sites around the world, providing forums that foster the development of new frames of reference and innovative structures for the production and expansion of knowledge.
-Dialogue, discussion and deliberation define both the methods employed and the values upheld by this network.
+Alternative Academia is an international network of intellectuals, academics, independent scholars and practitioners committed to creating spaces, both within and beyond traditional academe, for creative, trans-disciplinary and critical thinking.
+The Network serves to facilitate experimental and collaborative encounters that blur the boundaries and broaden the limits of how issues, themes and ideas can be articulated and reconfigured.
+Dialogue, discussion and deliberation define both the methods employed and the ethics upheld by this network.

 Visit our website at: www.alternative-academia.net